Observe and record animal behaviour

 • Recording: “Luna shows social dominance, initiating interactions with other cats.
 Max and Oscar remain more solitary but non-aggressive.
 Bella is active but avoids engaging socially.”

-• Play Behavior: Bella’s energetic movements influenced the group dynamics.
+• Play Behaviour: Bella’s energetic movements influenced the group dynamics.
 When Bella engaged with toys, Luna joined in, encouraging group play.
 Max and Oscar continued to observe from a distance but showed signs of curiosity.

 • Recording: “Bella and Luna engaged in group play, chasing toys together.
 Max and Oscar observed but didn’t join in the activity.”